bp/resqpy/docs/CONTRIBUTING.rst

 Note the existing code base differs from PEP8 in using 3 spaces for indenation rather than the usual 4.
 When editing these modules, it is preferable that new code has indentation that is consistent with the rest of the module.

+See `Static analysis`_ for how to check your code for conformance to PEP8 style.

 Tests
 -----